 The actual time accuracy you achieve is based on a combination of the consumption model in use and the physical distance between the client device and the Precision Time service location.
 In practice, our experience shows your end devices might achieve even greater accuracy than the listed tolerance.

 - Availability – The high reliability of the service is made possible by multiple levels of redundancy in the architecture.

 - Every region has at least two metros that serve as the sources of time.

-- For North America, you can choose to connect to either one or both the service locations – Silicon Valley (SV) and New York (NY).
+- For North America, you can connect to either one or both service locations – Silicon Valley (SV) and New York (NY).

-- Each of these metros have redundant GNSS (GPS) receivers with the antennas and time server infrastructure in at least two geo-distributed data centers (IBXs).
+- Each of these metros has redundant GNSS (GPS) receivers with the antennas and time server infrastructure in at least two geo-distributed data centers (IBXs).

-- Once you select either one or both service locations, this level of redundancy is available to you automatically.
+- Once you select one or both service locations, this level of redundancy is available to you automatically.
 For example, if a data center becomes unavailable in SV or NY, your devices continue to receive accurate time from one of the other locations.

-Security – Precision Time time is distributed over Equinix Fabric, a state-of-the-art private network, so Precision Time time packets are never exposed to the public internet, making Precision Time a secure timing service.
+Security – Precision Time time is distributed over Equinix Fabric, a state-of-the-art private network, so time packets are never exposed to the public internet, making Precision Time a secure timing service.

 Getting accurate time is an important requirement for both consumer and business applications.
-Although the required level of reliability, security, and accuracy depends on your individual use cases, we see that security and reliability have become critical for all enterprise applications.
-In certain vertical markets, mission critical applications require the highest possible degrees of precision to meet compliance and regulatory mandates.
+Although the required level of reliability, security, and accuracy depends on individual use cases, security and reliability have become critical for all enterprise applications.
+In certain vertical markets, mission critical applications require the highest possible degrees of precision to meet regulatory compliance and mandates.